 Cenziper’s first critically acclaimed nonfiction book, Love Wins: The Lovers and Lawyers Who Fought the Landmark Case for Marriage Equality (William Morrow) received a starred review from Booklist and was named one of the most notable books of 2016 by The Washington Post.
 The book was co-authored with Jim Obergefell, the named plaintiff in the historic Supreme Court case.

-Citizen 865: The Hunt for Hitler’s Hidden Soldiers in America will be released by Hachette Books on November 12.
+Citizen 865: The Hunt for Hitler’s Hidden Soldiers in America from Hachette Books publishes November 12.
 The book relates the gripping story of a team of Nazi hunters at the U.S. Department of Justice as they raced against time to expose members of a brutal SS killing force who disappeared in America after World War Two.

 Cenziper lives near Washington, D.C.
 For more, go to www.debbiecenziper.com